120 miles from Singapore

-Next to the ferry terminal jetty, behind a long rock wall breakwater, is the newly opened marina.
+Next to the ferry terminal jetty, behind a long rock wall breakwater is the marina.
 The construction was highly controversial on environmental grounds, but is certainly a welcome facility for yachts visiting the island.
 However, there are only 50 berths and you’ll be lucky to get onto the visitors’ dock.
 Fuel can only be delivered by jerry can.
-The one-stop port clearance is located 5 minutes walk away.
+The one-stop port clearance is located five minutes walk away.

 The marina sits below unspoilt jungle covered mountains with the community and airstrip running along the coastal flats.
 Watching aircraft take off and land is entertaining.

 There is a resort, several bungalow-style hotels ashore, and a village behind a sandy beach.
 Tekok Village is close to the airport, and most provisions are available.
-Gasoline and diesel are by calling the local ‘Supermarket’, who will deliver the fuel to your boat by jerry can.
 There are regular direct flights to KL and Singapore with Berjaya Air and significant numbers of tourists arrive for the weekends.

-Two miles south west of the airport in front of Berjaya Resort is the tiny island of Palau Renggis which has the unique site of hundreds of frigate birds congregating at sunset.
-Above the resort is a picturesque mountainside golf course overlooking the bay.
+Two miles south west of the airport in front of Berjaya Resort is the tiny island of Pulau Renggis which has the unique site of hundreds of frigate birds congregating at sunset.
+Above the resort is a mountainside golf course overlooking the bay.

-A small community and resort bay with a sandy beach on the east coast.
+This is a small community and resort bay with two sandy beaches on the east coast.
 Anchor in 4-5 metres on a sandy bottom off the northern beach jetty at the Juara Bay Resort.

-There is a small village ashore and several small resorts where provisions are available.
+There is a small community village ashore and several small resorts where limited provisions are available.
 A scenic six‑kilometre track that now can take motorbikes runs back over the mountain to Tekek Village Bay.
 Above the high tide line on the southern beach are temporary low fenced mesh and bamboo turtle hatchery compounds in the sand.